toreanjoel/tunneld/README.md

 ### 📡 Local & Remote Resource Monitoring
 Tunneld monitors active services (e.g., dnsmasq, doh proxy) and connected devices.
 It also allows you to setup resources that setup intent to potentially sharing a resource that exists on some machine on your tunneld network.

-### 🌍 Cloudflare Tunnel First class citizen
+### 🌍 Zrok Tunnel First class citizen
-Expose your local Tunneld UI or custom services to the internet via secure Cloudflare Tunnels.
+Expose your local Tunneld UI or custom services to the internet via secure Zrok Tunnels.
 Great for accessing your dashboard while away from home, self host applications running on any device on its network, or connecting peer tunneld instances together.

 ### 🖥️ Optional Compute sharing
 Tunneld is the gateway, once setting up nodes to be montored, you can resource compute between Tunneld devices through APIs, sharing local services to trusted parites i.e AI APIs access etc. that others can access through their Tunneld Host